overnode-org/overnode/docs/docs/02-installation.md

 If installation process is failed, for example, because of the broken internet connection, just rerun the same command.

+### SELinux
+Currently, docker runs only with cgroups v1, see [Fedora Magazine](https://fedoramagazine.org/docker-and-fedora-32/)'s article on how to enable 'legacy' v1.

+Weave seems to also have difficulties with SELinux, no sane solution has been found.
+See [#39](https://github.com/overnode-org/overnode/issues/39)

 ## Inspecting the version

 To inspect the current installation use [version](cli-reference/version) command: